InfOmics/TEDAR/README.md

 #### TEDAR.ipynb
 This file is the core file of TEDAR methodology.

-Given the input data already uploaded in Redis database, homogenous intervals are obtained and writen to the file `DockerContainer/TEDAR/sciruby/results/TEDAR/split/split_TEDAR.txt`.
+Given the input data already uploaded in Redis database, homogenous intervals are obtained and written to the file `DockerContainer/TEDAR/sciruby/results/TEDAR/split/split_TEDAR.txt`.

 `split_TEDAR.txt` is a tab separated text file that contains the homogenous intervals for each drug-adr pair in a line.